Margin1996/WHUlwb.github.io/index.md

 ## About Me

-I am currently a Ph.D student at LIESMARS, Wuhan University, advised by Prof. [Kaimin Sun](http://jszy.whu.edu.cn/sunkaimin/zh_CN/index/259357/list/index.htm).
-I received my M.S. in Computer Technology from Wuhan University in 2020, advised by A.P.
-Hua Zou.
+I am currently a Ph.D student at LIESMARS, Wuhan University, supervised by Prof. [Kaimin Sun](http://jszy.whu.edu.cn/sunkaimin/zh_CN/index/259357/list/index.htm).
+I received my M.S. in Computer Technology from Wuhan University in 2020, supervised by Prof. Hua Zou.
 I obtained B.S. degree from the School of Science, Nanjing University of Posts & Telecommunications (NUPT), Nanjing, China, in 2018.

 My research interest is in **Earth vision** and **Intelligent Environmental Monitoring**, especially **multi-modal** and **multi-temporal** remote sensing image analysis.
 My research goal is to design original and insightful technologies to make high positive impacts on the geoscience field.